What Will You Create First?

 WordPress is a popular choice for freelance projects because it's flexible and has thousands of plugins available.
 However, you'll need separate hosting ($5–$25/month) and ongoing maintenance.

-Web design agencies provide full-service development including strategy, design, and ongoing support.
+Web design agencies provide full-service development, including strategy, design, and ongoing support.
 Agency projects typically start at $5,000–$15,000 for small business sites and can exceed $100,000 for enterprise platforms.

 Agencies offer project management, unique designs, and dedicated support, but they're the most expensive option and have longer timelines.